Adán Sánchez

-Adán Santos Sánchez Vallejo (April 14, 1984 – March 27, 2004), known professionally as Adán Chalino Sánchez in honour to his father, was an American-Mexican singer and composer.
-Like his father, he specialized in Regional Mexican music.
+Adán Santos Sánchez Vallejo (April 14, 1984 – March 27, 2004), known professionally as Adán Chalino Sánchez in honor of his father, was a Mexican-American singer and composer.
+Like his father, he specialized in regional Mexican music.

 Biography

 Sánchez was born in Torrance, California, the son of singer Chalino Sánchez.
 He was eight years old when his father was kidnapped and killed in the Mexican state of Sinaloa in 1992.
 His father's popularity skyrocketed after his death in 1992, giving way to a long series of compilation records, postmortem releases, and dedications.
-Raised by his mother in Paramount, California, he took up singing adopting his father nickname, "Chalino", and gained a strong local fan base among Mexican-American teenagers.
+Raised by his mother in Paramount, California, he took up singing, adopting his father nickname, "Chalino", and gained a strong local fan base among Mexican-American teenagers.

 Sánchez recorded his first full-length album in 1994, entitled Soy el Hijo de Chalino, notable for the 10-year-old's brash and assertive vocals; the album's rousing title track evokes the style of celebrated singers from Mexico's Golden Age.
-As he grew into his teens, the majority of Sánchez's album titles began to revolve around the loss of his father, i.e. "La Corona de Mi Padre" and "Homenaje a Mi Padre".
+As he grew into his teens, the majority of Sánchez's album titles began to revolve around the loss of his father, i.e., "La Corona de Mi Padre" and "Homenaje a Mi Padre".
 He was also able to widen the genre's popularity even further to teenage girls, thanks to his teen idol persona and focus on contemporary romantic ballads.

 Kodak Theatre concert

 On March 20, 2004, Sánchez gave a concert and made history when he became the youngest headliner and first Regional-Mexican recording artist to sell out the Kodak Theatre in Hollywood.
-The songs he performed during his concert were "Necesito un amor" (I need a love), "Morenita" (Little dark one), "Paloma negra" (Black dove), "Fui tan feliz" (I was so happy), "Y dicen" (And they say), "Me canse De morir por tu amor" (I'm tired of dying for your love) and a medley of some of his father Chalino’s greatest hits, accompanied by images of him projected on large screens above the stage.
+The songs he performed during his concert were "Necesito un amor" (I need a love), "Morenita" (Little brown one), "Paloma negra" (Black dove), "Fui tan feliz" (I was so happy), "Y dicen" (And they say), "Me canse de morir por tu amor" (I'm tired of dying for your love) and a medley of some of his father Chalino’s greatest hits, accompanied by images of him projected on large screens above the stage.

 Death

 One week after the concert, on March 27, 2004, Sánchez embarked on a promotional road-based tour through his father's home state of Sinaloa, Mexico.
-He was on his way to a concert in Tuxpan, Nayarit, Mexico, on the highway between Rosario and Escuinapa, when the 1990 Lincoln Town Car, owned by his father, blew a tire.
+He was on his way to a concert in Tuxpan, Nayarit, Mexico, on the highway between Rosario and Escuinapa, when the 1990 Ford LTD Crown Victoria, owned by his father, blew a tire.
+It was confirmed he was not wearing his seatbelt at the time the accident occurred.
 According to police, the driver lost control and the vehicle rolled into a ditch.
-The performer sustained severe head injuries and was found dead at the scene, 18 days shy of his 20th birthday.
-More than 10,000 fans filled the streets outside the Los Angeles church where his funeral mass was held.
+The performer sustained severe head injuries and was found dead at the scene,10 days shy of his 20th birthday.
+More than 10,000 fans filled the streets outside the Los Angeles church where his funeral Mass was held.